borjaMarti/borjaMarti/README.md

 - 📚 I’m also learning **Next.js**.

-- 💻 All of my projects are available here: [https://borjamarti.netlify.app/](https://borjamarti.netlify.app/)
+- 💻 More info about me and my projects here: [https://borjamarti.dev](https://borjamarti.dev)

 - 📫 You can reach me at **borjamarti@outlook.com**